luxidity/overlay/Features.md

 - Making overlay dragable.
-- Highlight search with / or Cmd / while overlay is visible.
+- X Highlight search with / or Cmd / while overlay is visible.
-- Pressing enter chooses first result
+- X  Pressing enter chooses first result
-- Accessible with mouse
+- X Accessible with mouse
+- X Ability to copy text
 - Scroll up and down with D, U, and K, and J keys.
-- Ability to copy text